thedarksidepy/thedarksidepy.github.io/_posts/2025-07-04-airflow-3-exam.md

     ...)
 ```

-If a `schedule` is set for a DAG, the `start_date` becomes mandatory.
+If `schedule` is set, the `start_date` becomes mandatory.

 #### `catchup`

-If you set `catchup=True` the scheduler will run all non-triggered DAG runs from the past (since the `start_date`).
+Controls whether the scheduler should run all missed DAG runs from the past (since the `start_date`).

+- `catchup=True` → scheduler backfills all non-triggered runs

-From Airflow 3, the default behavior is `CATCHUP_BY_DEFAULT=False`.
-This parameter can be changed globally or at the DAG level.
+- From Airflow 3, the default is `CATCHUP_BY_DEFAULT = False`

+- Can be set globally or per DAG

 ### `default_args`

-These are the arguments that will be passed to all tasks in a DAG.
-They can be overriden at the task level.
-They are defined in a dictionary, e.g.:
+Arguments applied to all tasks within a DAG (can be overridden at the task level).
+Defined as a dictionary:

 ```python
 default_args={